UnderwaterOwlbear/underwaterowlbear.github.io/Pages/rules.md

 - Pick pockets

 To succeed, they must roll the indicated number or higher with a d6.
 However, thieves take a -1 penalty to these attempts when wearing mail armor.

-**Backstab**
-Thieves have advantage on attacks against, and deal double damage to, surprised opponents.

 |Level|XP		|HD	|Save	|To-Hit	|Thievery	|
 |:---:|-------:|:---:|:---:|:------:|:---------:|